optimagic-dev/optimagic/docs/source/getting_started/when_not_use_estimagic.rst

     model components.

-- | **The user choose an estimation method** to fit the model's parameters to the observed data, for instance Maximum Likelihood or Method of Simulated Moments.
+- | **The user choose an estimation method** to fit the model's parameters to the observed data, for instance maximum likelihood or method of simulated moments.

 - | Given the chosen estimation method, **the user constructs the criterion function**.
-    To continue our example, the criterion function will be the (negative) log-likelihood if Maximum Likelihood is chosen as an estimation method, or the (wighted) distance between simulated and observed moments for the Method of Simulated Moments.
+    To continue our example, the criterion function will be the (negative) log-likelihood for maximum likelihood, or the (weighted) distance between simulated and observed # moments for method of simulated moments.

 This criterion function is then passed to estimagic for optimization and inference on the estimated parameters.

-estimagic is flexible enough to handle derivative-based and derivative-free optimization, optimization errors and many type of constraints, but it may not be the tool you are looking for if your optimization problem has certain features.
+estimagic is flexible enough to handle derivative-based and derivative-free optimization, optimization errors, and many type of constraints, but it may not be the tool you are looking for if your optimization problem has certain features.
 We provide a list of these features below.